 An unspoiled pebble beach framed by dramatic cliffs and olive trees – pack snacks, there are no facilities.

-One of my favorite hikes in Crete.
+One of the prettiest hikes in Crete.
 You’ll walk through dense forest, past stone bridges, and end at a magical waterfall.

 - 🚶♀️ Hike: ~2–2.5 hours round trip